 Having a hard time visualizing your crewed yacht vacation in the Bahamas?
 Take a look at a 7-day sample itinerary to get ideas flowing & plan your trip.

 While everything in the Bahamas is stunning, a few things should not be missed.
-Take a look at our favorite cuisine, tips & must see day trips.
+Take a look at our favorite anchorages, restaurants, beach bars and shore excursions.